 That’s the basis of influencer marketing as we know it today.
 According to Experticity, 92% of consumers trust the recommendations of people they follow on social media.
 They don’t trust advertising from brands nearly as much.

 1950: The Era of the Marlboro Man

 The sales of Marlboro skyrocketed because people associated the cigarette with having macho and rugged attributes.
-This was an era that showed a marked increase in the use of influencer marketing.
+This was an era in influencer marketing history that showed a marked increase in the use of influencer marketing.
 The Marlboro man helped shape and style a generation.

 2010: The Age of the Old Spice Man

-Before this immensely successful marketing campaign, Old Spice was considered to be a brand for old men.
+Before this immensely successful marketing campaign Old Spice’s influencer marketing history was minimal, leaving the brand to be considered a brand for old men.
 “The Man Your Man Could Smell Like” campaign completely transformed their brand image.

 The 30-second ad featuring Isaiah Mustafa was aired a few days before the Super Bowl and also the day after the game.
 Because of its appeal and humor, it quickly went viral.

 The result?
 The sales of Old Spice doubled and the traffic to their website went up by 300%.
 They became the #1 men’s body wash brand.
 This was undoubtedly one of the most successful campaigns in the history of influencer marketing.